ayushchandra8907/personalProjects/README.md

 ### USACO Submissions
 This folder has all my USACO practice problems that I did.
 I am new to USACO and started in early December/late November.
 However I am pretty interested in this and did quite a bit of problems, and although these are mostly bronze difficulty problems I hope they are able to show my competency in Java.

+### Advent of Code Submissions
+This folder has the first 5 days of Advent of Code.
+Advent of Code is a series of challenges posted in the month of December that have you complete questions with algorithms.
+I only did the first 5 days of this, and then school and finals started picking up so I didn't have the most time to work on these problems.

 # Python

 ### Science Assessment